FlagshipBugsauce/poker/README.md

 * This infrastucture consists of things like user registration and login, the ability to create and start games, etc...

 ### Current TODO:
-See open issues and also check the "Projects".
+Check the "Projects" tab (or check "Issues").
 This is where you can find things that need to be done.